HelgeSverre/SpamProtection/README.md

 // Instantiate a new SpamProtection object
 $SpamProtecter = new SpamProtection();

+// Set the API key.
 $SpamProtecter->SetAPIKey("YOUR-API-KEY");

+// Display the API Key.
+$SpamProtecter->GetAPIKey();

 // Allow or disallow TOR Exit Node IP's
 $SpamProtecter->AllowTor(false);

-// check if the IP 8.8.8.8 is in the spam database echo $SpamProtecter->CheckIP("8.8.8.8");
+// Check if the IP 8.8.8.8 is in the spam database echo $SpamProtecter->CheckIP("8.8.8.8");

-// check if the Email "helge.sverre@gmail.com" is in the spam database. echo $SpamProtecter->CheckEmail("helge.sverre@gmail.com");
+// Check if the Email "helge.sverre@gmail.com" is in the spam database. echo $SpamProtecter->CheckEmail("helge.sverre@gmail.com");

 ```